The Skagit Valley Tulip Festival is designed to showcase the Skagit Valley tulips, events, attractions, and growers.

 Buy one get one 50% off!
 Use promo code TULIP21.
 Ask about Tulip Festival prebook.
 Naturalist guided, family friendly, fast and comfortable.
 Visits 172 islands abounding with whales and wildlife.
 Individuals, groups, parties, or transportation.
 A must do while visiting the Northwest!

 Experience the colorful tulip fields and exquisitely arranged gardens.
 Learn about the tulip history, industry & festival from our friendly local guide Stephanie, with over 30 years experience.
 Tours daily 9:30 am & 2:30 pm.
 Free pickup from area hotels & Mount Vernon Amtrak Station.
 Satisfaction Guaranteed!

 Motorcoach tours are a great way to see the tulips.
 Both display gardens are motorcoach friendly and have reservation systems and parking all ready for group tours.
 If you are interested in putting together a group tour, contact the tulip office at (360) 428-5959 and we can help you with sample itineraries and suggested lodging.
 Sample itineraries are also on our website under the media section.

 By Taxi, Rental Car, Private Vehicle

 The Tulip Festival is designed as a driving tour.
 We invite you to come and poke around the valley, discovering your favorite eatery, activity and tulip variety.
 The Festival map on this site shows the various ways to enter the tulip growing area.
-In addition, visitors arriving by plane, train or bus to our valley may wish to rent a taxi or car to visit the fields as public transportation to and from the fields can be difficult.
-Enterprise Car Rentals operates out of Burlington if you need to rent a car during your visit.
-With advance notice, Enterprise will pick you up at Skagit Station.
+In addition, visitors arriving by plane, train or bus to our valley may wish to rent a taxi or car or call Uber to visit the fields as public transportation to and from the fields can be difficult.

 By Skagit Transit